bolt/docs/source/content.md

   - `prefix: ..`: Text to add before the field.
 See below for an example.
   - `postfix: ..`: Text to add after the field.
 See below for an example.
   - `default: ..`: The default value for a field, if applicable.
 See below for an example.
+  - `required: true`: Use this to make a field required.
+See below for examples.
+  - `pattern: ..`: Use this to validate a field against a certain pattern.
+See below for examples.

+### Prefix and Postfix
 Sometimes it can be beneficial to add some extra text, labels or other markup to how a field is displayed in the Bolt backend, when editing a record.
 You can use the optional `prefix` and `postfix` values to add some markup before or after a field.
 For example:

 <pre class="brush: plain">